Tedsuzan/absurdularity/index.md

 # Introduction
 What is the absurdularity/ultimate path of the meat calc's development

+FB Quotes on the Absurdularity

+* No matter the level of tech acceleration, meaning itself is and will be challenged at an unprecendented rate

+white lies/social structures
+physical strength and gender roles longevity fertility cross species stuff machine learning
+(simulations) simulating yourself and others cloning/pets
+3d printing
+vr (networking/escapism)

+What can the meat calc do, what can it ruin, & how fast can it do it? (the calc that ruined everything)

 # Ch 1 Epistemology: How to Boot Up Your Meat Calculator

 # Ch 2 Ethics